Skip to main content Skip to footer

 At Myddle, we aim to deliver a computing education that equips pupils to use computational thinking and creativity to understand the ever changing world we now live in.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.

 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
+Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, and debug systems.
 Computing also ensures that pupils become digitally literate so they are able to use and develop their ideas through, information and communication technology, suitably preparing them for the future workplace and as active participants in a digital world.

 Curriculum/Scheme of work:

-We use the published scheme ‘Kapow Primary’.
+We use the scheme from ‘Twinkl’.
 In this scheme children will learn how computers and computer systems work; they will design and build programs, develop their ideas using technology and create a range of content.
 Units of work can be taught in isolation as weekly lessons or can be blocked at the discretion of the teacher.

 Our computing curriculum is split up into the following four sections: